-In my late 30’s I decided to start over again and become a doctor, fulfilling a childhood dream.
-I went back to school nights and weekends at the University of Pennsylvania for a few years, taking pre-med classes, before completing medical school at Jefferson Medical College in Philadelphia.
+In my late 30’s I decided to become a doctor, fulfilling a childhood dream.
+I went to school nights and weekends at the University of Pennsylvania, taking pre-med classes, before being accepted to medical school at Jefferson Medical College in Philadelphia.
 My psychiatric residency was at the Medical College of Wisconsin in Milwaukee.
 Along the way I took some interesting detours into medical Pathology and Family Practice medicine.

-I settled in the New York City area, and opened my practice in Manhattan’s downtown Financial District near Wall Street.
+I settled in the New York City area, and opened my practice more than ten years ago, in Manhattan’s downtown Financial District near Wall Street.

 At points in the past, I have been a serious student of spirituality, meditation, martial arts, and a lifetime of other things.
-Most recently, I embarked on a mission to change the way we parent, and our relationship to children.
-I invite you to visit www.TransformativeParent.com to learn more.
+Most recently, I have embarked on a mission to improve the parent-child relationship.
+I invite you to visit www.TransformativeParent.com to find out more.

-I believe having a wide range of life experiences has helped me in my work as a psychiatrist.
-Giving me a better understanding of my patients, and how to help them achieve their potential.
+I believe my wide range of life experience helps me better understand my patients, and how I can help them achieve their potential.